-San Bernardino, CA - A 2-year old boy, terribly mauled by a family pit bull Thursday, died at 1:18 am this morning according to coroner's officials.
-Yesterday, the child was rushed to Loma Linda University Medical Center in near death condition.
-In an earlier report, an eyewitness said the child was playing in his backyard when the pit bull "snapped" and attacked the boy.
+San Bernardino, CA - A 2-year old boy, severely mauled by a family pit bull Thursday, died at 1:18 am this morning according to coroner's officials.
+Yesterday, the child was rushed to Loma Linda University Medical Center with life-threatening injuries.
+In an earlier report, an eyewitness said the child was playing in his backyard when the family pit bull "snapped" and attacked the boy.
 Authorities took two pit bulls from the family home, but only one participated in the attack.

 2010 U.S. Dog Bite Fatalities: January 1 to May 28